cbonoz/open23/README.md

 web3.storage: To address the challenge of decentralized storage, we integrated web3.storage, which utilizes blockchain technology to securely store and retrieve data files.

-dataverse: Authentication and user state management.
+DataverseOS: Authentication and user state management.